Christianity in Russia: Demographics

 Regarding the total number of Christians in Russia by 2020, the Pew Research Center counted 102,4 million people (69,9% of the population), while over the previous decade their number decreased by 8,6 mln, mainly due to the growth of the non-religious population.

 In 2025, the Russian Public Opinion Research Center (VCIOM) found that 67% of Russians identified as Orthodox Christians, 1% as Protestants and less than 1% as Catholics.

+According to the All-Russian Public Opinion Research Center, the number of young Russians identifying as Orthodox Christians nearly doubled between 2021 and 2025, from 25% in 2021 to 45% in 2025.